 SpringsWatch: Jackson Blue Spring

-This group is currently accepting new volunteers.
+This group is not currently accepting new volunteers.
 Volunteers must have access to their own kayak, canoe, or paddleboard to participate in this group.

 Volunteers with the Florida SpringsWatch program conduct monthly sampling sessions at Jackson Blue Spring and six smaller springs along the northern half of Merritts Mill Pond.
 Our Jackson Blue Spring group collects data on water temperature, dissolved oxygen, specific conductance, vertical light attenuation, and aquatic vegetation.
 In addition to water quality monitoring, this group also conducts visual fish counts.
 A mask, snorkel, and fins are required for volunteers who wish to participate in the fish count.
 (Click here to learn more about the fish commonly found in Florida springs.)